justindthomas/blog/articles/20090403-nexenta-xenserver.md

 root@xenserver:/opt/kernels/kernel_nexenta
 ~~~~

-* Log in to the XenServer and configure the Nexenta VM to use the kernel and ramdisk you’ve moved over:
+* Log in to the XenServer and configure the Nexenta VM to use the kernel and ramdisk you've moved over:

 ~~~~ {.bash}
 xe vm-param-set uuid=[VM UUID]